 Contact us Today for a FREE Consultation

-Residency audits take a long time to complete.
+California Residency Audits take a long time to complete.
 Although the FTB says it takes about 18 months to complete, the truth is that it usually takes much longer.
 And the longer it takes, the more complex it becomes.

 This is why it is essential that you contact a California tax law firm who focuses on residency audits.
 Contact us today for a FREE consultation.
 Fill out the form on the right to get started.